CFG-Architect/cfg-architect.github.io/content/docs/articles/silent-interception.md

 **source** can become “material”;\
 **usefulness** can become “service-added value.”

-Substitution of concepts is a change of meaning without a visible change of language.
+In Silent Interception, substitution of concepts is a change of meaning without a visible change of language.

 Here it is important to distinguish word, meaning, and function.
 A concept is defined not only by its dictionary meaning, but by the role it performs in a specific system.
 If “constraint” functionally meant a boundary, and AI starts treating it as a soft recommendation, the concept has been substituted.